1916 Australian conscription referendum

-The 1916 Australian referendum on compulsory military service was held on 28 October 1916.
-It was the first non-binding Australian referendum, and contained one question.
-This referendum was held due to Prime Minister Billy Hughes' desire to conscript young Australian men for overseas service during World War I. It was conducted under the Military Service Referendum Act 1916.
+The 1916 Australian referendum, concerning how conscripted soldiers could be deployed, was held on 28 October 1916.
+It was the first non-binding Australian referendum (often referred to as a plebiscite because it did not involve a constitutional question), and contained one proposition, which was Prime Minister Billy Hughes' proposal to allow conscripted troops to serve overseas during World War I.